Rotokauri SHA open for feedback

 Full details of the proposals are available by clicking on the links below:

-Proposed Special Housing Area Te Rapa North (Te Awa Lakes) out for feedback
+Proposed Special Housing Area Te Rapa North (Te Awa Lakes)

 Two applications to establish SHAs have been submitted for the block of land north of Hutchinson Road, between the Waikato Expressway and the Waikato River.

 You may be aware that the same area of land is currently the subject of a private plan change application.
 This being Plan Change 2-Te Awa Lakes Private Plan Change.
 While these SHA applications rely on a number of the same technical reports as the private plan change, these applications for SHAs are independent of the plan change and will be assessed separately.
 If you would like to read further about the Plan Change click here.